 That meant having one or two recipes a week, if that.
-I also relied on quick meals like pasta and a jar of marinara sauce or tortillas and cheese for a quick quesadilla.
+I also relied on quick meals like pasta and a jar of marinara sauce or tortillas and cheese for a simple quesadilla.

-Cooking (and the cleanup!) takes time.
-Unless this is your escape, leave it for later when the baby doesn’t need as much of your time.
+Cooking and the cleanup take time.
+Unless this is your escape, leave it for later when the baby doesn’t need as much of your attention.

 But we get through it.
-We get organized to streamline our days and take much-needed breaks in between.
+We organize our days and take much-needed breaks.
 We find laughter and joy in simple moments.
 And we reset our expectations, accepting the challenges for what they are—a temporary season in our lives.

-Adjusting to a new baby isn’t going to happen overnight the way the baby’s arrival had been.
-But the newborn stage will pass, as all seasons do—shrill cries and middle-of-the-night wake ups included.
+The transition to caring for a new baby isn’t going to happen overnight the way the baby’s arrival had been.
+But this stage will pass, as all seasons do—shrill cries and middle-of-the-night wake-ups included.

 - 5 Useful Tips for New Dads in the Newborn Stage